Our Key Stage 3 Curriculum offer

 - For many students limitations in their literacy & numeracy skills has an overwhelming impact on their ability to access a mainstream curriculum

-- Every day all students have a literacy & numeracy lesson.
-A progress record is kept for each student showing skills covered & progress made
+- A progress record is kept for each student showing skills covered & progress made

 - As well as focusing on core subjects of English, Maths, Science and ICT, we offer opportunities to acquire and develop key skills which equip our young people for the future by taking part in activities such as forest schools and outdoor education.

 - We allow the children to undertake functional skills assessments in both English and Maths.

 We aim to promote their spiritual, moral, social and cultural, as well as academic and physical development by providing them with new and varied experiences.
 We understand that our pupils can face real challenges in their lives and circumstances, we work with our children to address these difficulties and support the children to ensure that we develop them holistically.

 We encourage pupils to take part in a range of enrichment activities, trips and visits, which include our partnerships with the wide range of arts, sports and cultural venues in our proximity.

 We pursue opportunities to gain accreditation matched to ability whenever appropriate and available; for example, through AQA unit awards or NIBAS qualifications for bouldering.